heresjones/KotlinDataStructures/README.md

 # License

 This project is licensed under the terms of the MIT license.
+Each file does not need to contain an MIT license.